 \section{Proposed Method}

-We propose a one-shot mutual Dirichlet network architecture to perform photorealistic style transfer through two procedures,~\ie, feature extraction and style transfer.
-The network mainly consists of three unique structures, a shared sparse Dirichlet encoder for the extraction of feature vectors with both representative and discriminative capacity, an affine-transfer decoder for global color transfer, and a simplified mutual discriminative network to enforce the correspondence between multi-modal representations.
-The stylization is done by whitening and coloring the context-sensitive representation vectors and transfer them according to the global color bases of the style image.
+We propose a non-local representation based mutual affine-transfer network (NL-MAT) architecture that mainly consists of three unique structures: 1) a shared stick-breaking encoder for the decoupling of non-local representations and color information of both the content and style images, 2) a sparse entropy function with affine-transfer decoder for the local style transfer in a global-consistent fashion, and 3) a mutual discriminative network to enforce the correspondence of context-sensitive representations with statistical matching between the content-style image pair.
+The stylized image is generated by performing both the color transfer with bases, as well as statistic matching on the corresponding representations with WCT.
 The unique architecture is shown in Fig.~\ref{fig:flow}.
-Note that the dashed lines in Fig.~\ref{fig:flow} show the path of back-propagation which will be elaborated in Sec.~\ref{sec:proposed:opt}.